Silentwarior112/GT-TorqueCurveTool/readme.md

 Updates:

+9/19/2024:
+Added Car name database that directly links to the corresponding entry in the Engine Database

 9/18/2024:
 Added UI redline start calculator and Fuel cut RPM calculator to exporter tab for GT2 Torque Curve tool